|

 eco-conscientious protectors of the Great Spirit's rivers and other bodies of

-will become more and more important to them, hence they will become more
+American Indigenous language will become more and more important to us, hence we will become more

-diligent in their mission to revert the badly named "Rum River" back to its
+diligent in our mission to revert the badly named "Rum River" back to its

-met and spoke with Stephen Gaskin, visited me in Wahkon, Minnesota , the headquarter
+who occasionally met and spoke with Stephen Gaskin, visited me in Wahkon, Minnesota,

-of the Rum River Name Change Organization.
-His name is Richard Carter.
-And he is now
+the headquarter of the Rum River Name Change Organization.
+His name is Richard H. Carter.

-an bi-nationally known environmentalist and one of the Governor of Arizona's top
+For a while he was a bi-nationally renowned environmentalist and one of the Governor

 At the 1983 Tekakwitha Conference, a conference that represented over one hundred

-tribes, I was interviewed by the conference's keynote speaker (Matthew Fox).
+tribes, I was interviewed by an important conference speaker (Reverend Matthew Fox).

-Matthew Fox is an internationally know environmentalist.
+Matthew Fox is an world renowned environmentalist.
 And during that interview,

-I spoke to Fox about my "world-view around the word wakan/wahkon"
+I spoke to Fox about my world-view around the word wahkon mission.
+During the interview,

 profane name of the "Rum River", he sent me a letter of support for my effort